People’s Pandemic Prevention Plan:

-The United States should join the 172-nation WHO- and GAVI-led COVAX Facility to guarantee the most people get access to proven vaccines, at the lowest cost, the fastest.
+The United States should join the 186-nation WHO- and GAVI-led COVAX Facility to guarantee the most people get access to proven vaccines, at the lowest cost, the fastest.
 Donald Trump's go-it-alone strategy raises costs, causes bidding wars with allies, creates manufacturing and distribution bottlenecks, and may well put Americans last-in-line for for vaccines created in other countries.

 3. FUND IMPOVERISHED COUNTRIES TO PREVENT PANDEMICS BEFORE THEY START AND SPREAD

 We can’t stop a pandemic anywhere until we stop it everywhere.
 According to a National Academies Commission, it costs about 65 cents per-person annually to meet WHO's International Health Regulations stop most pandemics before they start.
 Account after account demonstrate that averages around $30 billion annually, from all donor sources, would avert some $20-$30 TRILLION in economic losses to a future pandemic—as well as save millions of lives.
 We are also losing ground on many global health priorities, such as ending AIDS, TB and malaria.
 Congress and the President must pandemic-proof the planet, including increases for existing programs as well as at least $2.5 billion in seed funds for multilateral action to prevent pandemics at the source: